nealmcfee-aws/aws-deepracer-workshop-docs/content/400-level-workshop/modifyactionspace.md

 There are several example files included in the actions folder for you to use.

+Use the file browser tab in Jupyter Lab to navigate to the following folder.

 `DeepRacer_400_Workshop/src/artifacts/actions/`

+In the actions folder you will see several example files.

 The filename of each file specifies the sensors, the neural network, speed, and steering granularity of the action space.